Blown-up singular Riemannian foliations: Background

 We say that the subset $\Sigma^r$ consisting of all leaves of $\fol$ of dimension $r$ is the \emph{locus} of $r$-dimensional leaves.
-A fundamental consequence of Lemma \ref{homothetic lemma} is that every connected component $\Sigma_\alpha^r$ of it is an embedded submanifold of $M$ \cite[Proposition 6.3]{molino}.
-Moreover, these components are the \emph{strata} of a stratification
+A fundamental consequence of Lemma \ref{homothetic lemma} is that every connected component of it is an embedded submanifold of $M$ \cite[Proposition 6.3]{molino}.
+Running over all loci, these components are the \emph{strata} of a stratification